 Remove the Exterior Items

 Take off the exterior stickers, face shield, and any other removable parts of the helmet.
-Clean these parts separately with mild dish soap or baby shampoo and a toothbrush.
-Rinse them thoroughly with warm water and let them air dry.
+Clean these parts separately with mild dish soap or baby/mild shampoo and a toothbrush.
+Rinse them thoroughly with warm water and let them be air-dried.
+To make the cleaning easier, use a wet microfiber cloth.
+Place the wet microfibre cloth on the face shield for a few minutes to get rid of any trapped dirt particles.

 Remove accessories like microphones, speakers, and Bluetooth equipment.
 They can be cleaned with a soft cloth and a mild soap solution.